grinnell-cs/csc151-dh/_eboards/eboard09-3.md

 ### Other Upcoming Activities

+* Conference swim meet is this weekend.

 Being more efficient
 --------------------

 I've included the ideas from Friday's email.
-You should think/pair/be ready to share about others.
+You should think/pair/share (be ready to share) about others.

 ### In readings

 * Acknowledge that it's okay if you don't completely understand the reading or the procedures mentioned in the reading.
-We do the labs to help you figure things out better.
+We do the labs to help you figure things out better. [+1]
 * Take notes as you go.
     * Including pointers to things (i.e., find out more about X in ….)
     * Try things out in DrRacket.
     * Including variants of what we do.
+* Make the text larger so it's easier to read.
 * After you finish each reading, write a one-minute summary of the key points.
+    * Perhaps even after each section.
 * Do the self checks.
 * Get familiar with Racket documentation.
+* Read the self check before the reading so you know what the authors think the key points are.
+* Read (and play with) the examples; they are usually intended to illustrate a point.
+* Go to mentor sessions; they help you learn about the key points.

 ### In mini-projects